+The theme for the 83rd Freed-Hardeman University Lectureship was “Our Place in HIStory: Remembering the Past, Anticipating the Future.”
+We thank you for helping Freed-Hardeman continue to have a great Bible lectureship each year.
 Thousands of church members come to FHU in February for the annual Bible lectureship.
 We assume the costs associated with this week-long event including venues, speakers, registration processes, and program development.
-This commitment comes at an estimated annual cost of $85,315 to the university.
+This commitment comes at an estimated annual cost of $85,000 to the university.
 However, it continues to be presented without an attendance fee.
-If you desire to support this effort, a $250 or more gift will allow you to become a lectureship sponsor.
+If you desire to support this effort, a gift of $250 or more will allow you to become a lectureship sponsor.

 Athletics is an important aspect of many students’ FHU experience.
 FHU is a part of the American Midwest Conference in the NAIA.
 FHU currently competes in Baseball, Men and Women’s Basketball, Cheerleading, Men and Women’s Cross Country, Men and Women’s Golf, Men and Women’s Soccer, Softball, and Volleyball.
 Help our student athletes have the equipment and resources needed to compete each year for a conference and national championship.